limjh0/Korea-4GSRBeamlineTDRs/docs/source/BLs/ID10_NanoProbe.rst

 quantity of materials in localized regions.
 The energy range of 5 to 25 keV enables quantitative nano-spectroscopy for most transition metals and rare earth metals.
-Additionally, the high penetration power of hard X-rays can pass through gas environments and windows required for maintaining these environments, allowing for the study of materials under synthesis and operating conditions.
+Additionally, the high penetration power of hard X-rays can pass through gas environments and windows for maintaining environments.
+This allows for the study of materials under synthesis and operating conditions.
 To facilitate such research, the nanoprobe beamline is designed to provide a long working distance of 50 mm despite the small beam size in the tens of nanometer range.
 This makes it easy to insert devices that offer various conditions, such as high and low temperature, gas environments, liquid environment sample delivery, and the application of electric or magnetic fields, enabling in-situ/operando materials research.
-The scientific focus of the nanoprobe is on tracking the reactions and defect growth processes of battery and catalyst systems, or the quantitative nanoscale analysis of complex functional materials and material systems in actual manufacturing and operating environments.
-Additionally, to accommodate with the trend of scaling up systems by spreading and stacking nano-components for enhanced reactivity or performance, we have introduced high-speed precision nano-stages, allowing us to investigate larger areas at the nanoscale.
-The measurement equipment includes X-ray fluorescence detectors and signal detectors, providing quantitative simultaneous information on the electron density, strain, and element distribution of the sample, with all measurements designed to be studied in three dimensions.
+The scientific objectives of the nanoprobe are on tracking the reactions and defect growth processes of battery and catalyst systems, and the quantitative nanoscale analysis of complex functional materials and material systems in actual manufacturing and operating environments.
+Also, to accommodate with the trend of scaling up systems by spreading and stacking nano-components for enhanced reactivity and performance, we have introduced high-speed precision nano-stages, allowing us to investigate larger areas at the nanoscale.
+The signal recording equipment includes X-ray fluorescence detectors and signal detectors, providing quantitative simultaneous information on the electron density, strain, and element distribution of the sample, with all experiments designed to be studied in three dimensions.

 3. Beamline Requirements for the Insertion Device
 -------------------------------------------------